wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 ![Home canvas](../media/1-2/power-bi-home2.png)

 Power BI Home offers three ways of locating and viewing your content.
 Though all three accesses the same pool of content, they’re merely different ways of getting to that content.
-Occasionally, searching will be the easiest and quickest way to find something, while other times, selecting a tile on the Home canvas will be your best option.
+Occasionally, searching will be the easiest and quickest way to find something.
+Other times, selecting a tile on the Home canvas will be your best option.

 1. The Home canvas displays and organizes your favorite and most recent content, along with recommended content and learning resources.
 Each piece of content displays as a tile, with a title and icon.
 Selecting a tile opens that content.